amacemirhan/Euler-projeckts/README.md

 # Euler-projeckts
- This repository include is my solutions for questions in https://www.projecteuler.net/
+ This repository include is my algoritmic solutions for questions in https://www.projecteuler.net/